iamgreaser/iceball/README.txt

 - Actually implement sound support.
 - Get weapons working.
   - Once again, please send your assets!
-- Drawing to an image, so we can get e.g. an overview map.
 - Network it up.
 (UnrealIncident has offered to work on this.)
 - Make the physics less crap.
 - Speed up the render a bit.